Details

 Attributed Robert Sonneman / George Kovacs Torchier Base

 The construction avoids heavy casting in favor of plated tubular metal with seamless joints, a deliberate choice consistent with Kovacs’ production ethos of the 1970s and 1980s.
-The plating retains its reflective finish, the seams remain crisp, and the plinth sits square, all evidence of high-tolerance manufacturing that elevated Kovacs above mass-market contemporaries.
+The plating retains its reflective finish, the seams remain crisp, and the plinth sits square—evidence of high-tolerance manufacturing that elevated Kovacs above mass-market contemporaries.

 The base embodies the aesthetic shift of its era—away from ornamental weight and toward architectural purity and industrial refinement.
 It stands as a credible fragment of late-modern American lighting, resonating with collectors and designers for both its material integrity and historical alignment.

-When acquired, the original glass globe was already broken.
-The lamp carried a non-original socket and end dial, both of which were removed.
+When acquired, the original glass globe was missing.
+The lamp retained its original socket and end dial, both of which were removed.
 The wiring was replaced and a UL-compliant socket installed, ensuring safety and functionality while preserving the design integrity of the base itself.

 Italian Space Age Incamiciato Vessel